Manly, New South Wales: Schools and churches

-The former Catholic seminary at St Patrick's Estate, Darley Road, now houses The International College of Management, Sydney (ICMS) a management college, specializing in business, tourism, hospitality, events, property, sports and marketing retail management.
+The former Catholic seminary at St Patrick's Estate, Darley Road, now houses The International College of Management, Sydney (ICMS) a management college, specialising in business, tourism, hospitality, events, property, sports and marketing retail management.
 It is affiliated with Macquarie University, which attracts international students from many countries.
 As well as being an educational hub, many spectacular weddings have been held here, including Nicole Kidman and Keith Urban.
 The original seminary was designed by Hennessy and Sheerin and built in 1885.
 It was conceived by Archbishop Vaughan and is now listed on the Register of the National Estate.

 On the other side of Darley Road is the Archbishop's House, also known as the Cardinal's Palace.
 This building was also designed by Sheerin and Hennessy and built in the 1880s.
 It was originally conceived as part of St Patrick's Seminary and is a good example of the Victorian Gothic Revival style.
 It too is listed on the Register of the National Estate.

 Another notable landmark is the Presbyterian Church in Raglan Street.
 It was designed by John Sulman in the Romanesque style and built in 1892.
 It is listed on the Register of the National Estate.